Are you a business owner looking to maximize your company's financial stability, reduce risk, and protect your interests in a specific term.

 1. Securing a business loan

-If you want to take out a business loan, you can use your corporate-owned life insurance policy as collateral.
+If you as a business owner want to take out a business loan, you can use your corporate-owned life insurance policy as collateral.
 This also comes with many customization options in the form of a rider (or riders).

 2. Protecting your business